 In this section we give some preliminary definitions and results.
 Graphs considered here are simple.

-Definition 1.
-(Regular graph) A graph G with a vertex set V and an edge set E is called regular if the degree of every vertex is the same.
+A graph G = (V, E) is called regular if the degree of every vertex is the same.
 If G is a graph in which the degree of every vertex is k, then G is said to be a k-regular graph.

-Definition 2.
-(Bi-regular graph) A graph G is said to be bi-regular if there exist two distinct positive integers d_1 and d_2 such that the degree of each vertex is either d_1 or d_2 .

-Definition 3.
-(Quasi-regular graph) A graph G is said to be quasi-regular if the degree of each vertex is either r or r - 1 for some positive integer r.

-Definition 4.
-(Self-complementary graph) A graph G = (V; E) is called selfcomplementary if there exists a permutation $\sigma: V \to V$, called a complementing permutation, such that for every edge e of $G, e \in E$ if and only if $\sigma(e) \notin E$.
+A graph G is said to be bi-regular if there exist two distinct positive integers d_1 and d_2 such that the degree of each vertex is either d_1 or d_2 .
+A graph G is said to be quasi-regular if the degree of each vertex is either r or r - 1for some positive integer r.
+A graph G = (V, E) is called self-complementary if there exists a permutation $\sigma : V \to V$, called a complementing permutation, such that for every edge e of G, $e \in E$ if and only if $\sigma(e) \notin E$.
 We state below the most basic results on self-complementary graphs and regular graphs, ones included even in introductory courses on graph theory.